Help us to develop the future of our railway

 - Default: paid out of your estate if there are no other beneficiaries left alive or if other organisations no longer exist.

 Solicitors always like to have a default legatee when they draft a will as it tidies up any loose ends.
 We strongly recommend that you use a solicitor to draw up your will, or to amend a current one, which means that its execution will be simple.

 There is an added benefit in leaving a legacy to the railway, which is that the "Tunbridge Wells and Eridge Railway Preservation Society” is a registered charity (No.1039493 ), and under current tax law a legacy to a charity can be donated free from Inheritance Tax, thus reducing the inheritance tax on the balance of your estate.
 Also many people are not aware that if you leave at least 10% of your net estate to charity then the inheritance tax rate on the remaining estate will be cut from 40% to 36%.
 This effectively means if you are considering leaving more than 4% of your estate to charity, you may wish to increase it to 10% as both your family and the charity will actually be better off.

 If you are already considering recognising the Spa Valley Railway / Society in your will, or have already done so, we sincerely thank you.
 If you have already provided for the Railway in your will, please do take a few moments to ensure that it is the society name in your papers rather than the Company or railway Trading Name as this can be a common error.

-We are not financial advisors and would obviously recommend you review your personal circumstances with a financial advisor, but if you would like to talk to us about anything contained in this article in the first instance please contact our Finance Manager Stephen Woolven in confidence, and he will be happy to help.
+We are not financial advisors and would obviously recommend you review your personal circumstances with a financial advisor, but if you would like to talk to us about anything contained in this article in the first instance please contact our Customer Service Team here, and we will be happy to help.